nickatnight/tag-youre-it/README.md

 ## TODO
 - ~github action for ci/cd workflow~
-- move db client to stream service
+- move db client to stream service init
 - check for downvotes on recent comments
 - extra `CommentStreamService` to stream incoming comments from sub
 - tests